mattyoung101/tamara/papers/proposal/proposal.typ

 Xilinx, the largest designer of FPGAs, also has a netlist-level TMR software package known as TMRTool
 @Xilinx2017.
-This implements a Xilinx proprietary algorithm known as XTMR, which differs from traditional TMR approaches in that it also aims to correct faults introduced into the circuit by SEUs.
+This implements a Xilinx proprietary algorithm known as XTMR, which differs from traditional TMR approaches in that it also aims to correct faults introduced into the circuit by SEUs (rather than just masking their existence).
 Xilinx also aims to address single-event transients ("SETs"), where ionising radiation causes voltage spikes on the FPGA routing fabric.
 TMRTool follows a similar approach to the other netlist-level algorithms described above, with some small improvements and Xilinx-specific features.
 The flow first triplicates all inputs, combinatorial logic